Noctem/Monocle/README.md

 ## Setting up
 1. Install Python 3.5 or later (3.6 is recommended)
 2. `git clone https://github.com/Noctem/pokeminer.git` or download the [zip](https://github.com/Noctem/pokeminer/archive/develop.zip)
-3. Copy `config.example.py` to `config.py` and customize it with your account, location, database information, and any other relevant settings.
+3. Copy `config.example.py` to `config.py` and customize it with your accounts, location, database information, and any other relevant settings.
 The comments in the config example provide some information about the options.
 4. `pip3 install -r requirements.txt`
   * Optionally `pip3 install` additional packages listed in optional-requirements
     * *pushbullet.py* is required for pushbullet notifications